 7.4 Buyer shall bear the costs of access (including removal and replacement of systems, structures or other parts of Buyer’s facility), de‑installation, decontamination, re‑installation and transportation of Products to Seller and back to Buyer.

 7.5 These warranties and remedies are conditioned upon (a) the proper storage, installation, operation, and maintenance of the Products and conformance with the proper operation instruction manuals provided by Seller or its suppliers or subcontractors, (b) Buyer keeping proper records of operation and maintenance during the warranty period and providing Seller access to those records, and (c) modification or repair of the Products or Services only as authorized by Seller.
 Seller does not warrant the Products or any repaired or replacement parts against normal wear and tear or damage caused by misuse, accident, or use against the advice of Seller.
-Any modification or repair of any of the Products or Services not authorized by Seller shall render the warranty null and void.
+Any modification or repair of any of the Products (including opening the enclosure and/or introducing foreign chemicals) or Services not authorized by Seller shall render the warranty null and void.

 7.6 This Article provides the exclusive remedies for all claims based on failure of or defect in Products or Services, whether the failure or defect arises before or during the applicable warranty period and whether a claim, however described, is based on contract, warranty, indemnity, tort/extracontractual liability (including negligence), strict liability or otherwise.
 The warranties provided in this Article are exclusive and are in lieu of all other warranties and guarantees whether written, oral, implied or statutory.
 NO IMPLIED STATUTORY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE APPLIES.